 In Bolt, you can use an inventory file to store information about your nodes.
 For example, you can organize your nodes into groups or set up connection information for nodes or node groups.

-Boltdir.
+inventory.yamlinside the Bolt project directory.
 At the top level it contains an array of nodes and groups.
 Each node can have a config, facts, vars, and features specific to that node.
-Each group can have an array of nodes and a config hash. node.
 Each group can have an array of nodes, an array of child groups, and can set default config, vars, and features for the entire group.

 This inventory file example defines two top-level groups: